MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Process mining can help you gain valuable insights and optimize your cloud flows.
+The process mining capability can help you gain valuable insights and optimize your cloud flows.
 You can visualize your flow's performance, identify bottlenecks and opportunities for improvement, and monitor for performance drifts.
-By utilizing process advisor to analyze your flow's run history with process mining techniques, you can generate these insights directly from the flow details page.
+By utilizing the process mining capability to analyze your flow's run history with process mining techniques, you can generate these insights directly from the flow details page.

 > [!IMPORTANT]
 >